15.4 Upper Gastrointestinal Tract

 Figure 15.4.4 In adults, both sides of each jaw normally have the same numbers of the four types of teeth shown here.

-• are the sharp, blade-like teeth at the front of the mouth.
+• Incisors are the sharp, blade-like teeth at the front of the mouth.
 They are used for cutting or biting off pieces of food.
 In adults, there are normally four incisors in each jaw, or eight in total.

-• are the pointed teeth on either side of the incisors.
+• Canines are the pointed teeth on either side of the incisors.
 They are used for tearing foods that are tough or stringy.
 Adults normally have two canines in each jaw, or four altogether.

-• and are cuboid teeth with cusps and grooves that are located on the sides and toward the back of the jaws.
+• Premolars and molars are cuboid teeth with cusps and grooves that are located on the sides and toward the back of the jaws.
 Premolars are closer to the front of the mouth.
 Molars are larger and have more cusps than premolars, but both are used for crushing and grinding food.
 Adults normally have two premolars and three molars on each side of each jaw, for a total of eight premolars and twelve molars.

 Pharynx